What is folic acid?

 Most people should be able to get the amount they need by eating a varied, healthy and balanced diet.
 Adults need 0.2 mg a day and that can normally be achieved through a varied and balanced diet.

-However the NHS recommend that females should take a daily 0.4 mg (400 microgram) folic acid supplement from the time you stop using contraception and are trying to conceive, until the 12th week of pregnancy.
+However, if trying for a baby, or if you could fall pregant, the NHS recommend that females should take a daily 0.4 mg (400 microgram) folic acid supplement from the time you stop using contraception and are trying to conceive, until the 12th week of pregnancy.
 As 50% of pregnancies are unplanned SBH Scotland recommend that all females who could fall pregnant take a daily folic acid tablet as part of your daily routine.

 Some females have an increased risk of having a baby with a neural tube defect and they need a higher dose of folic acid.